-Part 1 – Summary provides a 10-year summary of loss and ALAE experience for the company.
+Part 1 – Summary provides a 10-year summary of loss and loss adjustment expense experience for the company.
 Part 1 – Summary should be equal to the sum of Part 1A and Part 1B.
 Columnar headings provide instructions necessary for completion.

+Part 1 is organized so that written premiums and other income for a year are matched with corresponding losses and allocated loss adjustment expenses and unallocated loss adjustment expenses for policies issued during that year.
+Experience is shown for direct business, reinsurance assumed, reinsurance ceded and net of reinsurance.

+Written premium and other income is on a calendar year basis, and should reconcile with the totals on Schedule T.

+Policy year loss and loss adjustment expense payments and reserves should be assigned to the year in which the policy was written under which coverage is triggered.
+Payments and reserves for escrow and defalcation loss and loss adjustment expenses should be assigned to the year of the associated title insurance order or, if the year is unknown, to the year the defalcation or escrow loss was first known by the company.

 The “Prior Years” category can be completed using one of the following methods:

-1. “Prior Years” consists of all policies issued by the company from inception of the company forward.
+1. “Prior Years” consists of all policies issued by the company from inception of the company forward, with the exception of policies issued in the most recent ten years.

-2. “Prior Years” consists of all policies issued by the company from 1970 forward.
+2. “Prior Years” consists of all policies issued by the company from 1970 forward, with the exception of policies issued in the most recent ten years.

 3. The company can pick a year earlier than 1970 but later than the inception of the company.